birdears/birdears/docs/INSTALL.md

 export PATH="$(python3 -m site --user-base)/bin:${PATH}"
 ```

-### Installation with Virtual Environment (Recommended)
+### Installation with Virtual Environment

 Using a virtual environment keeps your system Python clean and avoids dependency conflicts.

 1.  **Create a virtual environment**:

     ```sh
-    python3 -m venv ~/.virtualenvs/birdears
+    python3 -m venv ~/.venv
     ```

 2.  **Activate the environment**:

     ```sh
-    source ~/.virtualenvs/birdears/bin/activate
+    source ~/.venv/bin/activate
     ```

-    (You will need to run this command every time you want to use `birdears` in a new terminal session).
+    (By installing it inside a virtualenv you will need to run this command every time you want to use `birdears` in a new terminal session).

 3.  **Install birdears**: